-Do you often struggle to get out of bed when it’s cold?
-It can feel like an impossible task to clamber out of those toasty covers into the brisk cold air, and it’s even trickier to heat up your home without racking up a bill nowadays.
+Do you often struggle to get out of bed when it’s too cold?
+It can feel like an impossible task to clamber out of those toasty covers into the freezing air, and nowadays, it’s even trickier to heat up your home without racking up a bill.

-With the cost of living rising, energy bills soaring and the news as scary as ever, it’s so much easier to stay snuggled in your bed and forget about the outside world, and not have to put the heating on.
+With the cost of living rising and energy bills soaring, it’s so much easier to stay snuggled in your bed, forget about the outside world, and not have to put the heating on.

 However, most of the time, you’ve got stuff to do.
 Work, housekeeping, the kids - all of these require you to get out of bed and embrace the chill.
 So, how can you make getting out of bed when it’s cold a little bit easier, without costing you too many pennies?